zeibura/github-onboarding/vscode_client_2/README.md

 Mainframe messenger is an easy way to send messages from Visual Studio Code to another mainframe user.

 ## Compatibility
-Mainframe messenger has Zowe conformance and uses Zowe profile to connect to mainframe.
+Mainframe messenger conforms with Zowe.

 ## Prerequisites
 - Java 1.11